icctvcloud/nextguard/README.md

 # NextGuard，Video surveillance software with AI capabilities

-NextGuard is a video surveillance software based on ONVIF protocol, which can be installed locally and has AI function.
-NextGuard enables you to keep a close eye on the people or things you want to monitor.
+NextGuard is a web-based video surveillance software designed for ip-cameras, which can be installed locally and will transform your cameras into an AI-powered cloud video surveillance system.NextGuard enables you to keep a close eye on the people or things you want to monitor.

 [detail](./README.en.md)